Tuesday, November 11, 2025

 SUN DANCE (1990)

-At the end of this day's Sun Dance, Unci received the pipe, lit it and passed it around to all who watched and prayed for the dancers.
-It was all very moving--the reverence and meaning of this event.
-I will never forget the honor and gift of that day especially, and all the other people we had met on the trip to Rosebud and Pine Ridge Reservations.
+At the end of this day's Sun Dance, Unci again received the Sacred Pipe, lit it and passed it around to all who had watched and prayed for the dancers.
+I will never forget the gift of that day--the honor it was to be there and to have meet many Lakota people on both Rosebud and Pine Ridge Reservations during our visit.

 The Badlands - Pine Ridge

-I could not stop thinking then, and from time to time even now, how Native Americans all over the country had once lived in harmony with Creation, as we had witnessed at that Sun Dance, and then were invaded by the Europeans, who violated and fragmented their cultures, including their means of survival: the buffalo; kidnapped children to send them to far away schools to "civilize" them.
-And they censored everything held sacred, including the Lakota language.
-Many treaties were made to ameliorate the damage.
-Most were broken to accomplish the goal of "Manifest Destiny" claiming all the land from the East to the West Coasts.
+I could not stop thinking then and, from time to time, even now how Native Americans all over the country had once lived in harmony with nature and had so many ways in there culture to express it, as we had witnessed at that Sun Dance.
+When the Europeans came, that way of life was doomed, as there was a violation and fragmenting of their lives with the decimation their means of survival--the buffalo; the taking of children to be sent far away to schools to "civilize" them.
+There was a censoring or abolishment of everything held sacred, including the Lakota language (3).
+Though many treaties were made, most were to gain more land and to marginaize Native Americans to reservations and many signed treaties were broken to accomplish the goal of "Manifest Destiny," claiming all the land from the east to the west coasts.

-Chief Seattle, of the Squamish tribe, gave a speech before the Medicine Creek Treaty in 1854.
-By then, Native American lives and ways had already changed and they knew what was still to come.
-(See his entire speech at:
+Chief Seattle, of the Squamish tribe (whose traditional land was in British Columbia), gave a speech before the Medicine Creek Treaty was to be signed 1854.
+By then, Native American lives and ways had already changed, and they knew what was still to come.

 Let him be just and deal kindly with my people, for the dead are not powerless.
 Dead, did I say?
 There is no death, only a change of worlds...."